 Every town has its notable quirks and features that it has accumulated over its lifetime; but not everyone knows the history that you can’t see anymore.
-This week’s post highlights the workhouse of Sherborne that is, thankfully, long gone.
-“In England and Wales, a workhouse, colloquially known as a ‘spike’, was a place where those … Continue reading Sherborne In Detail: The Workhouse
+This week’s post highlights the Bridewell of Sherborne that is, thankfully, long gone.
+Bridewell is an old 16th Century name meaning a prison or reform school.
+More commonly known … Continue reading Sherborne In Detail: The Old Bridewell

-Join Cindy on Bank Monday, 29th May, to take in the history at the Southern end of Sherborne.
+Join Cindy on Bank Monday, 28th August, to take in the history at the Southern end of Sherborne.
 So you’ve been astonished by the Abbey, you’ve been charmed by Cheap Street, but how much do you know about what’s South of the Abbey environs?
 Cindy’s here to take you on a gentle stroll through the History you’ve missed.
-Find … Continue reading Special May Bank Holiday Walk: Explore Southern Sherborne Beyond The Abbey Limits
+Find … Continue reading Special August Bank Holiday Walk: Explore Southern Sherborne Beyond The Abbey Limits